15 Tips for Cooking Thanksgiving While Camping

 Dishes

-Make a plan for where dirty dishes are going to go.
-A big oversized plastic bin can double as a sink, or be sealed up and brought back home to be dealt with later.
+Make a plan for where dirty dishes will go.
+An oversized plastic bin can double as a sink or be sealed up and brought back home to be dealt with later.

 Also, if there is any meal where you would be 100% justified in using compostable paper plates—this is it!
 Do it and save yourself a tremendous amount of post-dinner hassle.